Difference Between A1 and A2 German Levels

 - Basic sentence templates

-- High dependence on memorized phrases
+- High dependence on memorised phrases

 A2 Focus